MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-troubleshooting-live-sync.md

 You might receive the following error message when you try to save table data in a finance and operations app:

 *Cannot save the changes to the database.
-Unit of Work can not commit transaction.
+Unit of Work cannot commit transaction.
 Unable to write data to entity uoms.
 Writes to UnitOfMeasureEntity failed with error message Unable to sync with entity uoms.*

 To fix the issue, make sure that prerequisite reference data exists in both the finance and operations app and Dataverse.
 For example, if a customer record belongs to a specific customer group, make sure that the customer group record exists in Dataverse.

 If data exists in both places, and you've confirmed that the issue isn't data related, follow these steps.

 1. Open the **DualWriteProjectConfigurationEntity** entity by using the Excel add-in.
 To use the add-in, enable design mode in the finance and operations Excel add-in, and add **DualWriteProjectConfigurationEntity** to a worksheet.
 For more information, see [View and update entity data with Excel](../../office-integration/use-excel-add-in.md).
 2. Select and delete the records that have issues in the dual-write map and project.
-There will be two records for every dual-write mapping.
+There are two records for every dual-write mapping.
 3. Publish the changes by using the Excel add-in.
 This step is important because it deletes the records from the entity and underlying tables.

 ## Handle read or write privilege errors when you create data in a finance and operations app